moralesresearch/Apple-DOS/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | 1.0.0   | :x:                |

+## Security Updates
+Currently there are no security updates in the roadmap, but expect around November 30th
 ## Reporting a Vulnerability

 As of ARM DOS v1.0.0, ARM DOS is open-source as long as the versions are deprecated or stop recevieing security patches or updates